 • Children who serve on the School Council are nominated and voted for by their class mates and make decisions about the life of the school.

 • Elections are held annually for the posts of house and vice house captains and all children are eligible to vote.

 • At local and national election times, classes will engage in discussions around topics which promote the common good of all people.

 The Rule of Law

-behaviour policy.
-We actively encourage the children to learn how to demonstrate mutual respect through assemblies, liturgies and collective worship.
+• We actively encourage the children to discuss how we can demonstrate mutual respect during class liturgical prayer and assemblies.

 Tolerance of those with Different Faiths and Beliefs

 • While it is our primary intention to show children how to develop their own spirituality and their relationship with God, we also explore the teachings and philosophies of other world faiths.

 • Children understand the need for tolerance in all aspects of life and we always seek to find similarities rather than differences through the teaching of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.